pgmmpk/pgmmpk.github.io/_posts/2013-12-14-current_events.md

 keywords: javascript, jQuery, AngularJS, Angular
 ---
 # Current events
-What is the best user-facing API for working with events?
+This is not about politics or sports (luckily, and sadly), but about styles of event-dispatching APIs in JavaScript.

+The variety of styles can make one (me) easily confused.
+And confusion inexplicably creates an urge for blogging, so here it goes.

+Event dispatching is straightforward.
+Managing event subscriptions is not -- this is where all of the aforementioned variety happens (and what is discussed herewithin).
-The task is to be able to subscribe to an event, and to unsubscribe.
+Idea is that one should be able to subscribe to an event, and to unsubscribe.
 The latter is crucial, if often overlooked, requirement.

-Lets start with the begining.
+Lets start with the beginning.

 ###W3 DOM specs
 Official W3 DOM specification suggests this: